Jump to:

 18. Log style

 Whether you have a log-style home, a log fence is a great idea for your garden.
 Plus, it’s simple and easy to make.
-All you need are some clean logs, a hammer, and some long nails.
+Get started with some clean logs, a sledgehammer, post diggers, a claw hammer and some long nails.

 Chicken wire is an excellent fencing option for your veggie garden.
-It will keep out rabbits, deer and chickens, and cats.
+It will keep out rabbits, deer, chickens and cats.
 The addition of wooden posts helps define your garden visually.

 20. Split rail